For faster navigation please use this menu:

 - A patient was owed a duty or service by the health care provider – a “doctor-patient” relationship.

 - The expected standard of care was not met, and professional responsibility was breached.

 - This breach of responsibility resulted in injury or death.

 - The patient was negatively affected by the damage – either physically, emotionally or financially.

 The complexity of Maryland’s medical malpractice law requires the assistance of an experienced medical malpractice attorney to understand for cases in the Baltimore and Washington D.C. areas.
-Schochor, Federico and Staton have been successfully litigating medical negligence and malpractice cases for over three decades and are dedicated to effectively representing you.
+Schochor, Staton, Goldberg, and Cardea, P.A. have been successfully litigating medical negligence and malpractice cases for over three decades and are dedicated to effectively representing you.
 Call 410-234-1000 today to speak with an attorney about your injuries.
 We assess your case, gather the evidence and fight for your rights.